HRH The Duke of Gloucester

 Treasurer: Sarah Jury

-Sarah joined the Executive Committee in September 2014 and was formally elected to the Committee in October 2014.
+Sarah joined the Executive Committee in September 2014 and was formally elected to the Committee as Treasurer in October 2014.

 Executive Committee: Marlene Arnese